Frequently Asked Questions

 - Research experience not necessary, but depends on institution/program.

-- Need letters of reference – typically three academic (professor) and clinical.
+- Letters of reference – typically three academic (professor) and something that speaks to clinical experience.

-- Referee must be able to comment on multiple aspects of your character/abilities; must have a story to tell.
+- Referee must be able to comment on multiple aspects of your character/abilities; you need a good story to tell.

 Who gets in to medical school?